The Best Man (play): Summary

+Cast and characters

 Productions

 The play opened on Broadway at the Morosco Theatre on March 31, 1960, and ran for 520 performances before closing on July 8, 1961.

 The play starred Melvyn Douglas (William Russell) and Frank Lovejoy (Joseph Cantwell).
 On October 2, 1962, Lovejoy died of a heart attack in his sleep at his residence in New York City.
 Lovejoy and his wife, Joan Banks, had been appearing in a New Jersey production of the play.

 A revival opened on Broadway at the Virginia Theatre in September 2000, and closed on Dec 31, 2000 after 121 performances and 15 previews.
 Directed by Ethan McSweeny, the play starred Elizabeth Ashley, Charles Durning, Christine Ebersole, Spalding Gray, Michael Learned, Chris Noth, Mark Blum, Jonathan Hadary and Jordan Lage.

 A revival opened on Broadway at the Gerald Schoenfeld Theatre on March 6, 2012 in previews and officially on April 1, 2012, in a limited run.

 The revival was originally scheduled to close on July 1, 2012 but was extended to September 9, 2012.
 The cast starred James Earl Jones (as former President Art Hockstader), Angela Lansbury, John Larroquette (as candidate William Russell), Candice Bergen, Eric McCormack (as candidate Senator Joseph Cantwell), Jefferson Mays, Michael McKean, Fred Parker Jr. and Kerry Butler, with direction by Michael Wilson.
 This production was nominated for two 2012 Tony Awards: Best Revival of a Play and Best Performance by an Actor in a Leading Role in a Play (Jones).
 Theatre review aggregator Curtain Critic gave the production a score of 75 out of 100 based on the opinions of 13 critics.
 John Stamos, Cybill Shepherd, Kristin Davis, and Elizabeth Ashley took over the roles originally held by McCormack, Bergen, Butler, and Lansbury in July 2012.
 Angelica Page played Catherine (secretary and mistress to Larroquette's William Russell) before assuming the lead role of Alice Russell when Cybill Shepherd unexpectedly left the show.

 In 2017, acclaimed stage and TV actor Martin Shaw starred as Russell in the UK premier and tour of the play, with Jack Shepherd, Gemma Jones, Glynis Barber, Honeysuckle Weeks and Jeff Fahey as Cantwell.
 The production received favourable reviews and its relevance to modern political machinations was commented on in the light of the 2016 US presidential election.